What can I do to help?

 - Give options.
 When they have finished talking ask them if they are okay to talk through some possible options and next steps.

 - University Procedure.
-If you choose to make a formal complaint to the University about a student or member of staff there are procedures which set out the steps you'll need to follow.
+If you choose to make a formal complaint to the University about a student or member of staff an adviser can explain the procedures and next steps.

 - Student Life Adviser.
 An adviser can talk through the University's procedures, how to make a complaint and what support is available, in confidence.

-- Student Resident Life Team.
-Whether it is your parish Student Services Resident (SSR) or the Duty SSR, if you are living in UEA residences there is someone to talk to.
+- Residential Life Team.
+Whether it is your neighbourhood Student Services Resident (SSR) or the Duty SSR, if you are living in UEA residences there is someone to talk to.

 - The uea(su) Advice Service.
-A free, confidential, impartial service where an adviser can talk through the procedure, how to complain, what options are available and support you through the process.
+A free, confidential, impartial service where an adviser can talk through University procedures, what options are available and help you complain if you are unhappy with the process.

 - Human Resource Adviser.
-An adviser can talk through option whether the incident involved another staff member at UEA, a student, or a visitor to campus.
+An adviser can talk through the options available to you if the incident involved a staff member at UEA.

 - Employee Assistance Programme.
-This free confidential 24 hours a day, 7 days a week, 365 days a year service is an UEA employee benefit available.
-Confidential support independent from UEA, with professional consultation, counselling, information, resources and referrals to services in your local area.
+This free confidential 24 hours a day, 7 days a week, 365 days a year service is available to all UEA students and staff.
+The programme offers confidential support independent from UEA, with professional consultation, counselling, information, resources and referrals to services in your local area.

 - Extenuating Circumstances.
 If you feel your studies have been affected by what has happened you can consider applying for extenuating circumstances.